September 3, 2024

 What is changing?

-Currently, while sexual harassment is prohibited by law, employers are primarily focused on responding to incidents that have already occurred.
-Employers are liable for harassment committed by their employees but can defend themselves if they demonstrate they took “all reasonable steps” to prevent such behaviour.
+Previously, while sexual harassment was prohibited by law, employers were primarily focused on responding to incidents that had already occurred.
+Employers were liable for harassment committed by their employees but could defend themselves if they demonstrated they took “all reasonable steps” to prevent such behaviour.

 However, the new law goes further by imposing a positive duty on employers to proactively implement reasonable measures to prevent sexual harassment from occurring in the first place.